 What are the criteria for selecting your other half?

-We wanted to hear from the two bachelors regarding what they are looking for in a girl.
+We definitely wanted to hear from the two bachelors among us regarding what they are looking for in a girl.
 But first, a quick look at Kitty Powers’ Matchmaker.

 Jimmy, as an employee of the dating agency, took on his first client: Percy.
 During the preparation phase, we learned that Percy was a geeky ventriloquist who had a thing for green eyes.
 From browsing the available profiles, Jimmy uncovered a lady with a set of sparkling emerald eyes by the name of Raven, and she had a thing for dark hair.
 After some further assessments of personalities and interests, Percy was sent to the company salon to have his hair dyed while Jimmy arranged a date for them at a French restaurant.